Rephonic

 Recent interactions between the hosts and their guests.

-Q: I'd love to know firstly when you started as a social worker and what brought you to the profession.
+Q: I want to know firstly when you got started in social work and what brought you to the profession.

 Audience Metrics